 Colorectal oncology: rectal cancer, total pelvic exenteration

 Head and neck oncology: Trans-oral robotic surgery for tonsil and floor-of-mouth cancers

 Upper gastrointestinal oncology: gastric and oesophageal cancer

 Referrals for robotic surgery at Peter Mac

 Referrals for patients interested in robotic surgery are accepted from general practitioners or from other specialists.
 New patients are usually seen within a week or two, and the waiting list for surgery is typically less than three months.
-There are no additional fees for patients undergoing robotic surgery at Peter Mac and we accept referrals from patients all over Australia.
+There are no fees for patients undergoing robotic surgery at Peter Mac and we accept referrals from patients all over Australia.

 Click here to find information regarding referrals to Peter Mac.